AlanRockefeller/inat.label.py/README.md

     DNA Barcode TEF1
 - Automatically sorts labels by observation number (or title field) for consistent ordering.
 - Optional sort orders with `--sort`: `date` (oldest first), `date-desc` (newest first), `voucher`, `custom` (with `--sort-field FIELD`), or `none` to keep input order.
 Date sorting uses the observation's API timestamp, including time of day, in the observation's own time zone.
+- Optional sequential numbering with `--number-labels` for full-size labels.
+Numbers are assigned after sorting, with one number per distinct observation; the option is ignored for minilabels.
 - Support for "stack order" printing with `--stack-order`, which reorders labels so they remain in order when the printed pages are cut and stacked (assumes 2 columns per page).
 The number of labels per page defaults to 6 and can be changed with `--num-per-page` (must be a positive even integer greater than 1).
 - Optimized PDF layout with narrow top/bottom margins and a wider center gap to simplify cutting and ensure uniform label sizes.
 - By default outputs labels to console for quick viewing / testing